 '''

 Console(config)#interface ethernet 1/1

-Console(config-if)#network-access dynamic-vlan
+Console(config-if) #network-access dynamic-vlan

 Console(config-if)#

 '''

-network-access guest-vlan Use this command to assign all traffic on a port to a guest VLAN when 802.1x authentication is rejected.
+network-access Use this command to assign all traffic on a port to a guest VLAN when 802.1x quest-vlan authentication is rejected.
 Use the no form of this command to disable guest VLAN assignment.

-network-access guest-vlan vlan-id

-no network-access guest-vlan
+network-access guest-vlan vlan-id no network-access guest-vlan network-access Use this command to enable link detection for the selected port.
+Use the no form of link-detection this command to restore the default.

-The VLAN to be used as the guest VLAN must be defined and set as active (See the vlan database command).

-When used with 802.1X authentication, the intrusion-action must be set for "guest-vlan" to be effective (see the dot1x intrusion-action command).
+- The VLAN to be used as the guest VLAN must be defined and set as active (See the vlan database command). - ♦ When used with 802.1X authentication, the intrusion-action must be set for "guest-vlan" to be effective (see the dot1x intrusion-action command).

 '''

-Console(config)#interface ethernet 1/1
+Console(config) #interface ethernet 1/1

-Console(config-if)#network-access guest-vlan 25
+Console(config-if) #network-access guest-vlan 25

 Console(config-if)#

 '''